Outdoor Education

 Grade 8

-In this fast-paced wayfinding challenge, you’ll need to work with a partner as community planners to design a neighbourhood that is both sustainable and a desirable place to live.
+In this fast-paced wayfinding challenge, you’ll need to work with a partner as community planners to design a neighbourhood that is both a sustainable and desirable place to live.
 Using GPS devices, you’ll race to find geocaches that challenge you to make choices about which features to include in your plan.
 While doing this, students will discover how humans impact water systems and how the aquatic environment can be protected for future generations.

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)